gravitational/teleport/docs/quickstart.md

 # Quick Start Guide

-Welcome to the Teleport Quick Start Guide.
+Welcome to the Teleport Quick Start Guide!

 The goal of this document is to show off the basic capabilities of Teleport.
 There are three types of services Teleport nodes can run: `nodes`, `proxies` and `auth servers`.

 - An auth server is the core of a cluster.
 Auth servers store user accounts and offer